natan-dot-com/Micro-CPU/README.md

 Doing this project was fundamental to learn some basics concepts about computer architecture, such as flip-flops, registers, counters and how a ROM memory works.

 The arithmetic logic unit was built to operate with 4 bits size numbers, where the circuit's entire logic is based from a sequence of 16 bits inside it's memory file.
-It's interesting that the counter (which controls the DMA \[Direct Memory Access\] sequentially) was made with an extension to jump to a specific memory address when a particular command is given.
+It's interesting that the counter (which controls the memory addresses accesses sequentially) was made with an extension to jump to a specific memory address when a particular command is given.

 We can also point it's usage:
 * S0 dip switch controls the circuit's clock;